What is forestry?

 - Urban forestry — Community forest management, forest and tree pests, geospatial analysis, soil science, arboriculture, landscape architecture, urban affairs and planning, and woody landscape plants.

 We are #1.
-The Virginia Tech forestry program is top-ranked by USA Today College Edition.
+The Virginia Tech forestry program is top-ranked by College Factual.

 Why study forestry at Virginia Tech?

-- Virginia Tech’s forestry program was ranked No. 1 in the U.S. by USA Today College Edition in 2017-2018 for the second consecutive year.
+- Virginia Tech’s forestry program was ranked No. 1 in the U.S. by College Factual in 2017-2018 for the second consecutive year.

 - Students have three options for the study of forestry, all of which are accredited by the Society of American Foresters, the national scientific and educational organization representing the forestry profession in the U.S.